Kenya–Somalia relations

-Somali–Kenyan conflict
+Historical relations

-Jubaland
+Northern Frontier District

-On June 26, 1960, four days before granting British Somaliland independence, the British government declared that all Somali-inhabited areas of East Africa should be unified in one administrative region.
-However, after the dissolution of the former British colonies in the region, Britain granted administration of the Northern Frontier District to Kenyan nationalists despite an informal plebiscite demonstrating the overwhelming desire of the region's population to join the newly formed Somali Republic.
+On June 26, 1960, four days before granting British Somaliland independence, the British colonial government suggested that all Somali-inhabited areas of East Africa be unified into one administrative region.
+However, after the dissolution of the former British colonies in the region, the colonial government granted administration of the Northern Frontier District to Kenya despite an informal plebiscite demonstrating the overwhelming desire of the region's population to join the newly formed Somali Republic.

-On the eve of Kenyan independence in August 1963, British officials belatedly realized that the new Kenyan administration was not willing to give up the Somali-inhabited areas it had just been granted administration of.
-Led by the Northern Province People's Progressive Party (NPPPP), Somalis in the NFD vigorously sought union with their kin in the Somali Republic to the north.
-In response, the Kenyan government enacted a number of repressive measures designed to frustrate their efforts in what came to be known as the Shifta War.
-Although the conflict ended in a cease-fire, Somalis in the region still identify and maintain close ties with their kin in Somalia, and see themselves as one people.
+On the eve of Kenya's independence in August 1963, British officials were notified that the new Kenyan administration was not willing to give up the NFD area it had just been granted administration of.
+Led by the Northern Province People's Progressive Party (NPPPP), some Somalis in the NFD vigorously sought union with the Somali Republic to the north.
+In response, the Kenyan government enacted a number of measures designed to subdue the rebellion in what came to be known as the Shifta War.
+The conflict ended in a cease-fire, after an Organisation of African Unity summit was held in Kinshasa and Kenyan and Somalian delegates decided to reach an agreement on the fate of the NFD.
+This resulted in another summit held in Arusha, Tanzania on 28 October under the chairmanship of Zambian President Kenneth Kaunda.
+The governments of both countries signed a memorandum of understanding that entailed the suspension of states of emergency in Kenya and Somalia and the full resumption of diplomatic and economic ties between both countries.

 Somalis in Kenya have historically inhabited the Northern Frontier District (NFD), which was later renamed the North Eastern Province.
 The NFD came into being in 1925, when it was carved out of the Jubaland region in present-day southern Somalia.
 At the time under British colonial administration, the northern half of Jubaland was ceded to Italy as a reward for the Italians' support of the Allies during World War I. Britain retained control of the southern half of the territory, which was later called the Northern Frontier District.
 From the 2010s onwards, during the administration of Ahmed Madobe, ties between Kenya and Jubaland have deepened, particularly in the form of economic and military cooperation.